- Wendy Naa Yaaboko Abbey

 Legal Aid Coordinator, International Federation of Women Lawyers (FIDA-GHANA)Bio

-Noelle began her career at FIDA as a National Service Personnel where she transitioned to Program Assistant and is currently Legal Aid Coordinator.
-Her hard work, resourcefulness and strengths have contributed to her personal trajectory and the organization’s development.
-In one example, Noelle suggested to management, during a staff meeting, that using the organization’s resources to rent was not as prudent as buying its own space.
-As a result, FIDA is currently occupying its own office.
+Noelle began her career at FIDA as a National Service Personnel where she transitioned to Program Assistant and then to the Legal Aid Coordinator.
+Her resourcefulness and strengths have contributed to her personal trajectory and the organization’s development.

-Working in FIDA has also strengthened her skills and competencies in proposal writing and grant management.
-Recently she had the opportunity to facilitate a learning and sharing meeting for state actors on how to be responsive to women’s rights violations.
-At this meeting, she also made a presentation on the trends of women’s rights violations cases at FIDA which was featured in the National daily newspaper.
+Working in FIDA strengthened her skills and competencies in proposal writing and grant management.
+Recently she had the opportunity to facilitate a meeting for state actors on how to be responsive to women’s rights violations.
+At this meeting she also made a presentation on the trends of women rights violations’ cases at FIDA, featured in the national daily newspaper.

-Noelle aspires to be a lawyer and women’s right advocate.
-She has a strong passion for helping the vulnerable and helping marginalized women access justice.
+Noelle aspires to be a lawyer and women’s rights advocate.
+She has a strong passion to help the vulnerable and change the marginalization of women’s access to justice.
 Noelle currently resides in Accra, Ghana.
-When she is not at work organizing and participating in outreach programs, trainings or monitoring visits, she is busy in the kitchen cooking for the family or planning an event for friends and family.
+When she is not at work organizing and participating in outreach programs, trainings or monitoring visits, she is busy with family and friends.

 - Mary Yaa Ayim